FRC7902/LIT/README.md

 The current file is programmed in C++ via the Arduino IDE.
 There exists a Micropython version, however, this version is now deprecated and will only be used for debugging purposes.

 WS2812.py driver provided by SunFounder (currently unused).

+Thank you Davis for all your help :)